Conservation for life

 The only problem is that economies running on purely financial measures translate widely into poor air quality, polluted soil and water, food of uncertain quality for human health, even a changing climate that puts entire eco-systems under extreme strain.
 Furthermore, isolated islands of nature struggle to keep their ecological viability when surrounded by impenetrable barriers of urban sprawl.
 Hong Kong is home to international banking and business – but while bankers and business people may appreciate nature for leisure, it needs to be central to their professional calculations too unless we are all to live in a severely impoverished and certainly much more fragile world.
 Mono-cultures are not robust, and to diminish bio-diversity is to incur a huge risk.
 The IUCN Red List estimates that we are likely to lose upwards of a quarter of the species on earth in the next fifty years.
 As that will even be a threat to financial profit, we can only hope that more joined-up thinking will take hold of business imagination, even in places like Hong Kong, London or New York.
 If not, we had better get used to the idea of Mai Po as a zoo, rather than a reserve.

 Would you like to hear Peter more?
-Please visit our Creation Care resources – Audio talks page.
+Please visit our audio resources section.